kukabi/hydradx-nominator-bot/design/initial_design.md

 >
 > I agree with you regarding the potential UI issue.
 I think Telegram supports tabular data through markdown - we should take a look at that and experiment with different formats.
 Pagination is also another pattern - but not sure how practical it can be on Telegram.

+> **@osoiotoko:** great point: `/nominations` is much more clear: here we suggest an information about current nominations.
+> And more - Summary (and notifications) is the MOST imoptant feature, because user wants to see the picture fast to be sure that everything is ok.
+> So we can start summary with `x validators, x active, x total pending`
+> may be with additional stake info for more clear info:
+> `Total: n HDX nominated to x validators`
+> `Active: n HDX nominated  to x active validators`
+> `Pending: x your validators are in next set`

 {`/news` -> It could be the great opportunity for a bot to be more useful.
 For the start I could enter news manually}

 > **@kukabi:** I agree.
 Very cool idea.